McCannLab/Labmnivory/README.md

-## Questions
+## Questions?

-Script have been commented for ease of comprehension but if you still have some questions regarding the numerical implementation, do not hesitate to open an issue.
+Scripts have been commented for ease of comprehension but if you still have some questions regarding the numerical implementation, do not hesitate to create an issue.